mojtabasajjadi/FarSSiBERT/README.md

 Paper presenting FarSSiBERT: DOI:-

-Included a python library for measuring the semantic similarity of Persian short texts.
+It included a Python library for measuring the semantic similarity of Persian short texts.
 + Text cleaning.
 + Specific tokenizer for informal Persian short text.
 + Word and sentence embeddings based on transformers.
 + Semantic Similarity Measurement.
-+ Pretrain BERT model for all downstream tasks especially informal texts.
++ Pre-train BERT model for all downstream tasks especially informal texts.

 How to use: